jasmeetkaur9/jasmeetkaur9.github.io/content/blog/iql/index.md

 ```

-The following two images compares the performance of IQL with random policy for the two tasks.
+The following two images compare the performance of IQL with a random policy for the two tasks.
-The left graph is the IQL policy and the right is a random policy.
-The plots show average episode reward
+The left graph is the IQL policy, and the right is a random policy.
+The plots show the average episode reward
 for 20 episodes.

-Task : Adroit Hand Pen
+Adroit Hand Pen
 ![Adroit Hand Pen](handpen.png)
-Task : Adroit Hand Hammer
+Adroit Hand Hammer
 ![Adroit Hand Hammer](hammer_task.png)